 Can the young person be collected from the airport?

-We can on occasion arrange transport from airports.
+We can in exceptional circumstances arrange transport from airports.
 If the young person is travelling by plane please contact the office to discuss the possibility of transport from the airport to the school site.

 How do I know if there are places available on the Sports Plus of my choice?

-Please check the availability on the main Sports Plus page and on the booking site for the up to date availability at each venue.
+The availability at each camp will be shown on both the Sports Plus page of the Christians in Sport website and on the booking site.
 If spaces are limited please submit your booking form as soon as possible as we cannot guarantee a place in this case.

 What if there is no space on the Sports Plus of my choice?

 If you complete the booking form we can add the young person to the waiting list for that Sports Plus and we will then be in touch should a space become available.
-We can also book them onto their second choice camp, while they remain on this waiting list, and be in touch if a place becomes available on their first choice.
+We can also book them onto their second-choice camp, while they remain on the waiting list, and be in touch if a place becomes available on their first choice.